John Brockett (American colonist): 1630s

 He emigrated on June 26, 1637, to Boston, Massachusetts Bay Colony.
 John Brockett was the first Brockett in America when he arrived.
 He came on the ship "Hector" with Reverend John Davenport.
-The passengers on board that ship were "gentlemen in wealth and character, with their servants and household effects."
+There exist no passenger list of the ship Hector' that lists the passengers, including the name of John Brockett'The passengers on board that ship were "gentlemen in wealth and character, with their servants and household effects."
 Most were from London and engaged as merchants and commercial businesses.
 Their arrival was joyously hailed at Boston for they were the wealthiest of immigrants to New England at that time.
 Shortly after arriving, however, a small group led by Theophilus Eaton decided not to join the Massachusetts Bay Colony, but to form a new colony.
 They explored the coast along Long Island Sound and chose a site that became New Haven Colony.
 Seven individuals wintered there to hold the site.
 Others arrived on 13 April 1638, including Davenport and John Brockett.
 They purchased land from the Quinnipiac Indians and formed a government based upon strict religious principles.
 Brockett moved on 13 April 1638 to New Haven Colony.
 Brockett was a signer of the first covenant of New Haven and became a leader among the founders of New Haven.
 His name appears more often on early town records than anyone but Eaton.
 In 1639, Brockett surveyed an area that is now the center of New Haven and laid out the borders with such accuracy that the same borders are used to this day.